From Decidability to Undecidability by Considering Regular Sets of Instances: Regular Expressions in a Shuffled Encoding

-We have shown that the problem of {\sc Shuffled$\equiv_{\text{RegEx}}$} has an undecidable $\intreg$-problem.
-We do not know the decidability of the $\intreg$-problem for the problems of {\sc Sequential$\equiv_{\text{RegEx}}$}, {\sc Unary-Shuffled$\equiv_{\text{RegEx}}$}, and {\sc Unary-Sequential$\equiv_{\text{RegEx}}$} which are defined similarly to the variations of the $\equiv_{\text{String}^\epsilon}$-problems.
-For the problem of {\sc Sequential$\equiv_{\text{RegEx}}$} the reduction from {\sc PCP} fails because we can not describe the set of all eventual solutions of the {\sc PCP}-instance by a \emph{regular set} of regular expressions.
+For the problem of {\sc Sequential$\equiv_{\text{RegEx}}$} the reduction from {\sc PCP} fails because we cannot describe the set of all eventual solutions of the {\sc PCP}-instance by a \emph{regular set} of regular expressions.
 The corresponding list-items in one possible solution are arbitrarily far apart from each other, because the two regular expressions are not in a shuffled but sequential encoding.
 Therefore, the relation between the corresponding list elements can no longer be generated by a \emph{regular expression}, even if we allow padding $\epsilon$-symbols.
 For the problems {\sc Unary-Shuffled$\equiv_{\text{RegEx}}$} and {\sc Unary-Sequential$\equiv_{\text{RegEx}}$} the reduction from {\sc PCP} fails to prove undecidability of the $\intreg$-problem because the {\sc PCP}-problem over unary alphabets is decidable \cite{rudnicki2003post}.

-At the attempt to prove decidability of the $\intreg$-problem for the above listed problems, we have to deal with the fact that we can not restrict the given regular language to a regular language which only contains correctly encoded problem instances as we can do in all cases of proven $\intreg$ decidability \cite{guler2018deciding,wolf2018ILP,Wolf:Thesis:2018}.
+At the attempt to prove decidability of the $\intreg$-problem for the above listed problems, we have to deal with the fact that we cannot restrict the given regular language to a regular language which only contains correctly encoded problem instances as we can do in all cases of proven $\intreg$ decidability \cite{guler2018deciding,DBLP:conf/dcfs/000219,Wolf:Thesis:2018}.
 Allowing operators like alternation and star in the regular expressions automatically brings brackets to the regular expressions and therefore the language of all correctly encoded regular expressions is no longer a regular set.
-The fact that we can not restrict the given regular language $R$ to a regular language of a known shape, containing the interesting subset of $R$, makes using pumping arguments difficult.
+The fact that we cannot restrict the given regular language $R$ to a regular language of a known shape, containing the interesting subset of $R$, makes using pumping arguments difficult. \end{remark}